tdaverse/ripserr/README.md

 ## Functionality

-1. Calculation of persistent homology of Vietoris-Rips complexes using Ripser (function named `vietoris_rips`).
+1. Calculation of persistent homology of Vietoris-Rips filtrations using Ripser (function named `vietoris_rips`).
-2. Calculation of persistent homology of cubical complexes using Cubical Ripser (function named `cubical`).
+2. Calculation of persistent homology of cubical filtrations using Cubical Ripser (function named `cubical`).

 ## Citation